neo4j-partners/hands-on-lab-neo4j-and-azure/graphacademy/slides/lab-8-knowledge-graph/06-entity-resolution-slides.md

 - "Company: Apple Inc" + "Company: Apple Inc" = one node

 **But it misses variations:**
-- "Apple Inc" and "APPLE INC" (case difference)
 - "Apple Inc" and "Apple Inc." (punctuation)
-- "Apple" and "Apple Inc" (name variation)
+- "Apple" and "Apple Inc." (name variation)
+- "Microsoft" and "Microsoft Corporation" (abbreviation)

 ---